 Mechanism of failure

 Unspecified functionality is not a software vulnerability per se, but more a development issue.
 In some cases, unspecified functionality can be added by a developer without the knowledge of the development organization.
-In other cases, typically Easter Eggs, the functionality is unspecified as far as the user is concerned (nobody buys a spreadsheet expecting to find it includes a flight simulator), but is specified by the development organization.
+In other cases, typically Easter Eggs, the functionality is unspecified as far as the user is concerned (nobody buys a spreadsheet expecting to find that it includes a flight simulator), but is specified by the development organization.
 In effect they only reveal a subset of the program’s behaviour to the users.

 In the first case, the expectation that the software comes from a well-managed development environment is broken upon discovery of additional, unspecified, functionality during validation and verification.
 In the second case, the user is relying on the supplier not to release harmful code.

 In effect, a program’s requirements are "the program behaves in the following manner and does nothing else”.
 The “and do nothing else" statement is often not explicitly stated and can be difficult to demonstrate.
-See also 6.65 Modifying constants [UJO].

 Avoiding the vulnerability or mitigating its effects